Disneyland Frequently Asked Questions

 - Does Disneyland ever offer special discounts for Canadians?

 The majority of Disneyland visitors are locals.
-So think about when you would go to Disneyland if you lived nearby, and stay away during those times, if at all possible.
+So think about when you would go to Disneyland if you lived nearby (evenings, weekends and holidays, mostly), and stay away during those times, if at all possible.

 The BEST times to go to Disneyland are: